stilldavid/userland-book/literary_environment/index.md

     DESCRIPTION
            Write sorted concatenation of all FILE(s) to standard output.

 ...and so on.

-You can also ask a lot of commands directly for help on how to use them:

-    $ uniq --help
-    Usage: uniq [OPTION]...
-[INPUT [OUTPUT]]
-    Filter adjacent matching lines from INPUT (or standard input), writing to OUTPUT (or standard output).

-    With no options, matching lines are merged to the first occurrence.

-...and so on.
+Manual pages vary in quality, and it can take a while to get used to reading them, but they're very often the best place to look for help.

-If you're not sure what _program_ you want to use to solve a given problem, you might try searching all the man pages on the system for a keyword.  `man` itself has an option to let you do this - `man -k keyword` - but most systems have a shortcut for this called `apropos`, which I like to use because it's easy to remember if you imagine yourself saying "apropos of [some problem I have]..."
+If you're not sure what _program_ you want to use to solve a given problem, you might try searching all the man pages on the system for a keyword.  `man` itself has an option to let you do this - `man -k keyword` - but most systems also have a shortcut called `apropos`, which I like to use because it's easy to remember if you imagine yourself saying "apropos of [some problem I have]..."

 <!-- exec -->

-    $ apropos sort
+    $ apropos -s1 sort
-    alphasort (3)        - scan a directory for matching entries apt-sortpkgs (1)     - Utility to sort package index files bsearch (3)          - binary search of a sorted array bunzip2 (1)          - a block-sorting file compressor, v1.0.6 bzip2 (1)            - a block-sorting file compressor, v1.0.6
+    apt-sortpkgs (1)     - Utility to sort package index files bunzip2 (1)          - a block-sorting file compressor, v1.0.6
+    bzip2 (1)            - a block-sorting file compressor, v1.0.6
-    comm (1)             - compare two sorted files line by line FcFontSetSort (3)    - Add to a font set FcFontSetSortDestroy (3) - DEPRECATED destroy a font set FcFontSort (3)       - Return list of matching fonts heapsort (3)         - sort functions
+    comm (1)             - compare two sorted files line by line sort (1)             - sort lines of text files tsort (1)            - perform topological sort
-    mergesort (3)        - sort functions
-    qsort (3)            - sort an array
-    qsort_r (3)          - sort an array
-    radixsort (3)        - radix sort
-    sort (1)             - sort lines of text files sradixsort (3)       - radix sort
-    tsort (1)            - perform topological sort
-    versionsort (3)      - scan a directory for matching entries XConsortium (7)      - X Consortium information

 <!-- end -->

-It can be useful to know that the manual represented by `man` has numbered sections for different kinds of manual pages.
-Most of what the average user needs to know about lives in section 1, so you'll often see the names of different commands and programs written like `sort(1)` or `cat(1)`.
+It's useful to know that the manual represented by `man` has numbered sections for different kinds of manual pages.
+Most of what the average user needs to know about lives in section 1, "User Commands", so you'll often see the names of different tools written like `sort(1)` or `cat(1)`.
+This can be a good way to make it clear in writing that you're talking about a specific piece of software rather than a verb or a small carnivorous mammal.
+(I specified `-s1` for section 1 above just to cut down on clutter, though in practice I usually don't bother.)

 Like other literary traditions, Unix is littered with this sort of convention.
+This one just happens to date from a time when the manual was still a physical book.

 wc
 --